nics-dp/petsard/doc_site/content/docs/petsard-yaml/postprocessor-yaml/_index.md

 - Outlier handling cannot be restored, so data ranges may differ slightly from the original data
 - Missing values are randomly inserted according to the original proportions (positions may differ)
 - Data types are automatically aligned with the original schema definition
+- Precision is automatically restored to match original data precision
 - **Multiple Preprocessor/Postprocessor Configuration Recommendations**:
   - Even with multiple Preprocessors configured, typically only a single Postprocessor is needed to automatically handle all restoration operations
   - Testing for multiple Preprocessor combinations and multiple Postprocessor configurations is currently not comprehensive